There’s an old saying that people go into healing professions to heal themselves.

 Last week I got the help I needed to know how to fix it.

-In the Advanced Program at Lauterstein-Conway Massage School, we’ve been studying orthopedic massage, and last Monday I volunteered to be the subject when my teacher, Jan Hutchinson, a 40-year physical therapist and massage therapist, demonstrated the tests to determine alignment issues in the pelvis.
+In the Advanced Program at Lauterstein-Conway Massage School, we’ve been studying orthopedic massage, and last Monday I volunteered to be the subject when my teacher, Jan Hutchinson, a 40-years-of-experience physical therapist and massage therapist, demonstrated the tests to determine alignment issues in the pelvis.

 Outcome?
 My pelvis has a lateral tilt, an anterior tilt, one ilium is tilted more than the other, my pubis is tilted, my sacrum is tilted and rotated, and some of my movements are still guarded, protecting me from pain.